-A backbencher is a member of Parliament who is not a minister or shadow minister.
-Backbenchers have important roles drawing attention to issues in their electorate or state/territory by speaking about them in the Parliament, and debating and voting on bills (draft laws).
+A backbencher is a member of Parliament who is not a minister or a shadow minister.
+Backbenchers have important roles drawing attention to issues in their electorate or state/territory by speaking about them in the Australian Parliament, and debating and voting on bills—proposed laws.

 If a backbencher is a member of the government or opposition, they may also be a member of a backbench committee.
 These committees are not official parliamentary committees but informal groups of backbenchers from the same team.
 Backbench committees undertake a range of jobs, such as investigating a bill or researching a topic to provide information to their team members.